Poisson geometrical aspects of the Tomita-Takesaki modular theory: Preliminaries

-One presented in \cite{BGT18} an example of Lie algebra $( \mathcal{P}^\infty(\ell^p,\mathbb{R}),\{\cdot,\cdot\})$ on the Banach space of $p$-summable sequences with Lie bracket satisfying Leibniz rule for which the derivations $\{f,\cdot\}$ are not given by vector fields if $\ 1\leq p\leq 2$.
-This shows that the condition \eqref{cond1} in Definition \ref{def21} is stronger then the Leibniz property \eqref{L} of $\{\cdot,\cdot\}$.
+One presented in \cite{BGT18} an example of a Lie algebra $( \mathcal{P}^\infty(\ell^p,\mathbb{R}),\{\cdot,\cdot\})$ on the Banach space of $p$-summable sequences with Lie bracket satisfying the Leibniz rule for which the derivations $\{f,\cdot\}$ are not given by vector fields if $\ 1\leq p\leq 2$.
+This shows that the condition \eqref{cond1} in Definition \ref{def21} is stronger than the Leibniz property \eqref{L} of~$\{\cdot,\cdot\}$.

-We note here that, by Proposition \ref{prop:1}\eqref{prop:1_item2}, the characteristic distribution of Poisson structure is involutive, i.e., closed with respect the Lie bracket $[\cdot,\cdot]$ of vector fields.
+We note here that, by Proposition \ref{prop:1}\eqref{prop:1_item2}, the characteristic distribution of the Poisson structure is involutive, i.e., closed with respect to the Lie bracket $[\cdot,\cdot]$ of vector fields.
 This is a part of the sufficient condition for the integrability of the singular vector distributions in the Stefan-Sussmann theorem \cite{SS} on finite-dimensional manifolds.
 See also \cite{Pe12} for a version of that integrability theorem for singular vector distributions on infinite-dimensional manifolds.

 Let us define the sub-bundle $S^*:=\{(\de f)(p): f\in \mathcal{P}^\infty(P,\mathbb{R})\}\subseteq T^*P$ of the cotangent bundle $T^*P$ called the \emph{co-characteristic distribution} in the following.